pulumi/docs/content/docs/intro/console/accounts-and-organizations/accounts.md

 ## Subscription

-This tab  details on your subscription information, which is the Pulumi Community Edition by default.
+This tab provides details on your subscription information, which is the Pulumi Community Edition by default.
 It also provides ways to contact Pulumi for additional support.

 ## Integrations